 Funds Raised: £8,000

-Groundbreaking research is being carried out by international scientists and conservationsts into an IVF procedure to create northern white embryos from eggs harvested from Najin and Fatu and frozen sperm from northern white males who have dies in recent years.
+Groundbreaking research is being carried out by international scientists and conservationsts into an IVF procedure to create northern white embryos from eggs harvested from Najin and Fatu and frozen sperm from northern white males who have died in recent years.

 Eyes in the sky